unpoly/unpoly3-slides/index.md

 All of this is optional!
 ------------------------

-Cache revalidation will work **with or without** conditional GET support.
+Cache revalidation will work **with or without** conditional request support.

-If your app does not support conditional GET, cache revalidation will cause as many requests as an Unpoly 2 app with short cache expiry.
+If your app does not support conditional requests, cache revalidation will cause as many requests as an Unpoly 2 app with short cache expiry.

 ----